Jiefei Mao

 Papers

 Mao J., Li Y., Zhang J., Zhang K., Ma X., Wang G. and Fan L. Organic carbon and silt determining subcritical water repellency and field capacity of soils in arid and semi-arid region.
-Front.
-Environ.
-Sci.
-2022, 10:1031237.
+Frontiers in Environmental Sciences, 2022, 10:1031237.

 Mao, J., Nierop, K. G. J., Sinninghe Damsté, J. S., Dekker, S. C. Roots induce stronger soil water repellency than leaf waxes.
 Geoderma, 2014, 232-234, 328-340.